supriyaasrinivasan/EchoLens/Readme.md

 An intelligent Chrome extension that monitors your browsing behavior, analyzes learning patterns, and provides personalized study recommendations using AI/ML.

+> **✨ No Backend Required!** The extension works fully standalone.
+The Python backend is optional and provides enhanced ML analysis when available.

 ## 🚀 Features

 ### 1. Browser-Level Data Collection